Berlime/vite/add-ons/softwares.md

 Plug-ins/softwares may have a cheaper option if bought in bulk that includes licenses for multiple websites especially for WordPress sites.

-We will always count the ‘Single License’ instead of the bulk price.
+We will always count the 'Single License' instead of the bulk price.
 If we happened to have the unlimited lifetime license.
 We may not even charge extra for this.
 Usually we charge when there is some sort of ongoing maintenance is required for the website to run/function that is the main functionality for the website.
 There are 2 parts of cost involved, see below.

 ### 1. Service cost threshold